jrodriguezmonti/Questionipy/README.md

 - Customize the exam title, course name, and other details in the generated PDF.
 - Automatically estimates the number of questions that can fit on each exam page.
 - Generates clean and formatted PDF files ready for printing or distribution to students.
+- Auto scaling the PDF with new lines when needed.
+- Async creation of PDF for a more scalable and powerful creation of files.

 ## Prerequisites